PrestonHager/AuroraCompiler/docs/source/intro.rst

 1. The `Introduction`_ contains a list of contents and other useful information.
-2. The `Plan`_ describes the proccess of writing this compiler.
+2. The `Plan`_ describes the process of writing this compiler.
 3. The `Lexer`_, `Parser`_, and `Generator`_ pages
-   describe the function and a timeline for each aspect respectively.
+   describe the function for each aspect respectively.
 4. The `Subset`_ pages describe subsets of the language that have been implemented through the development of the language.
-5. The `Syntax`_ has an in depth describtion of the syntax and grammar of the Aurora.
+5. The `Syntax`_ has an in depth description of the syntax and grammar of the Aurora.
 6. The `Libraries`_ page has information about how to create, install, publish, and include libraries in the Aurora language.